Physical Distancing Guide

 - I’ve been vaccinated for COVID-19.
 Do I still need to physical distance?

-Although breakthrough infections are rare, keep in mind that fully vaccinated people can become infected with the new Delta variant, and potentially spread it to others--though the unvaccinated remain the most at risk.
+Although breakthrough infections are rare, keep in mind that fully vaccinated people can become infected with new variants, and potentially spread it to others--though the unvaccinated remain the most at risk.
 If you live in an area of high or substantial transmission, take precautions (like mask wearing and distancing) to slow the spread and mitigate the risk of infection.

 - I’ve been fully vaccinated for COVID-19.
 Do I still need to avoid gatherings?